Cope Brothers of Liverpool operated the largest tobacco factory in the world.

 Cope Brothers was acquired by Gallaher in an exchange of shares which valued the company at around £1 million in 1953.

 At the time purchase of American tobacco was rationed by the British Government, and Gallaher acquired Cope Brothers to increase its quota allowance.
-Gallaher was also attracted by the fast-growing Old Holborn brand.
+Gallaher was also attracted by the fast-growing Old Holborn rolling tobacco brand.